mac-comp240/hw6_parallel_bubblesort/README.md

             swap A[j] and A[j+1]
 ```

-* Create a new Markdown file: `REPORT.mb` and set it up with sections for each
+* Create a new Markdown file: `REPORT.md` and set it up with sections for each
 step.
 Use good style and formatting (headers, tables, etc) to record and report
 on the points described throughout this assignment.